-Good cop drama TV shows are the best time killers and once you’re hooked on to them, it’s not easy to get by without bingeing the hell out of them.
+Good cop drama TV shows are the best time killers, and once you’re hooked, it’s not easy to get by without bingeing the hell out of them.
 ‘Bosch’ is one such amazing cop drama show that is adapted from the renowned books of Michael Connelly and does fair justice to the origin material.
-A lot of times, we’re not sure if TV shows could evoke the same feelings as the books they’re based on but what ‘Bosch‘ manages to portray is absolutely surreal and unfolds exactly what you had imagined while reading the book.
+A lot of times, we’re not sure if TV shows could evoke the same feelings as the books they’re based on, but what ‘Bosch’ manages to portray is absolutely surreal and unfolds exactly what you had imagined while reading the book.
 And even if you are not much of a reader and haven’t ever read the original books, this series still has some nerve-wracking suspense and mysteries that won’t let you sleep at night.
-This jazz-themed show is one of the best out there in this genre and the only problem with the series is that like all good things in life, this, too, eventually comes to an end.
+This jazz-themed show is one of the best out there in this genre, and the only problem with the series is that, like all good things in life, this, too, eventually comes to an end.

 12. The Wire (2002)

-Set in the city of Baltimore, ‘The Wire’ revolves around the lives of Detective James McNulty and his team who together investigate various drug-related cases that plague the city.
-The show is not only seen through the eyes of these policemen but also through the perspective of pretty much anyone who is involved, which includes politicians, drug kingpins, law enforcers, the media and common people.
-Calling this one the best in the crime drama genre would no way be an exaggeration because throughout its 5 seasons, it has maintained the quality of its direction, cinematography, and writing.
+Set in the city of Baltimore, ‘The Wire’ revolves around the lives of Detective James McNulty and his team, who together investigate various drug-related cases that plague the city.
+The show is not only seen through the eyes of these policemen but also through the perspective of pretty much anyone who is involved, which includes politicians, drug kingpins, law enforcers, the media, and common people.
+Calling this one the best in the crime drama genre would no way be an exaggeration because it has maintained the quality of its direction, cinematography, and writing.

 11. True Detective (2014)